cargostart/CargoStart-APIs-2/content/en/startcity/Phases/L2/Examples/UC6/_index.md

 weight: 60
 ---

-> Bordero (SECURED WITH RA INDICATION) WITH TRASPORT INFORMATIONS
+> BORDERO (SECURED WITH RA INDICATION) WITH TRASPORT INFORMATIONS
 ```
 FFM/8
 1/AA0000A/07DEC/MXP